 Ah Victoria, the provincial capital British Columbia.
 Beautiful in the summer, quiet in the winter.
 And if you’re a brunch lover, the best place to be.
-There are so many amazing places to have brunch in this city – a disportionate amount it seems given the size of the city.
+There are so many amazing places to have brunch in this city – a disproportionate amount it seems given the size of the city.
 On Sunday mornings when I lived in the city, you’d often find me at one of these places.
 Nothing cures a night out as well as a big stack of pancakes.
 Or maybe a big pile of bacon and eggs.
 Or a corned beef hash.
 The options are endless.
 It truly is safe to say: Victoria – a city of brunch.

-Here are a few of my favorite places to grab brunch in the city of gardens.
+Here are a few of my favourite places to grab brunch in the city of gardens.
 Would you believe I’ve been to these places so many times and yet, I barely have any photos?
 Shocking!

 But be warned, if you want brunch you’re going to have to work for it.
-Lines are long so go early or be prepared to wait.
+Lines are long, so go early or be prepared to wait.
 Smaller parties get seated first, large ones, good luck.

 Blue Fox Café

 The Blue Fox Café is an institution in the brunch world of Victoria.
 It has been around for a long time and it’s popularity keeps on growing.
 They offer a large menu with many classics including 7 different types of omelets, and 11 different eggs benedicts.
 There are also tempting burgers and sandwiches on the menu as well.

 This place is the hardest to get into so go early and not with a large group!
 It’s so busy that I’ve only been here once or twice as there are other places that offer delicious food, with a faster line.

 919 Fort St